asand017/-sed-tutorial/README.md

 Welcome to cs100! :smiley: :trollface: :fearful:

-We will be learning about *sed* and the power it holds!
+We will be learning about the `sed` bash command and the power it holds!

 ####What is *sed*?

 `sed` (standing for a {**s**}tream {**ed**}itor) is a quick and efficient way of changing the text inside of a file without having to go in and change things yourself.

-####What is Going on Inside?
+####How Does it Work?
 `sed` works by maintaining two data buffers: the active **pattern** space and the auxiliary **hold** space.
 Both of these begin empty.

-`sed` operates by going line by line of the input file and placing it into the **pattern** space, after removing any leading newline characters.
+`sed` operates by going line by line of an input file and placing it into the **pattern** space, after removing any leading newline characters.
 Once the text is in the pattern space, the desired commands are executed.
 A command will only execute if the text in the pattern space qualifies for